NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

  - `toString()` methods for `Gizmo` and `GameModel` classes, because they will be used in converting the `model` to a text file

- - all the methods exposed in the `model` interfaces, since they will be used by `views` and `controllers`
+ - all the methods exposed in the `model` interfaces since they will be used by `views` and `controllers`

  - *file saving and loading* functionality